moonsharp-devs/moonsharp_org/faq.md

 ##### How can I receive support ?

-Write on the forums.
+Write on the forums (google group) or on github issues.
 Hopefully somebody - maybe me - will answer.

 ##### Can I help edit this website ?
 How was the website built ?